 |Worshiping time||October-December 1:4 - 5:00

 |Address||516-0042 Maeno, Toyokawa-cho, Ise City, Mie Prefecture.
 126-1 (Geku Magatama Pond)|

 |Business hours||9 am to 4 pm (viewing is 4:30 pm)|

 |Regular holidays||2nd and 4th Tuesday of every month (or the following day if it is a national holiday)|

 |Address||516-0072-1 Miyajiri, Ise City, Mie Prefecture.
 3-19|

 |Inquiries||TEL: 0596-24-1111 (Jingu Sicho)|

 |Address||516-0016 Kodakushimoto-cho, Ise City, Mie Prefecture.
 1754-1 (common to all three buildings)|

 |Business hours||9:00 to 16:00 (viewing until 16:30)|

-|Regular holidays||Every Thursday (or the following weekday if it is a national holiday), December 12-29 every year.For temporary closure, please see <Usage Guide>.|
+|Regular holidays||Every Thursday (or the following weekday if it is a national holiday), December 29th to 31st every year.For temporary closures, please see <Usage Guide>.|